lyonbros/composer.js/docs/router.md

 `History.pushState` to change the URL.
 - `state` - An object that is passed as the `state` parameter to `History.pushState` or `History.replaceState`.
+- `title` - A string title to push to the browser's header.
+If not specified, `Router.options.default_title` is used instead (otherwise a blank string).

 ### find_matching_route :: function(url, routes)